cdapio/cdap/docs/developer-guide/source/operations.rst

 ===========================================

-The Cask Data Application Platform (CDAP) can be run in different modes: in-memory mode for unit testing, Local DAP (Data Application Platform) for testing on a developer's laptop, and Distributed DAP for staging and production.
+The Cask Data Application Platform (CDAP) can be run in different modes: in-memory mode for unit testing, Standalone CDAP for testing on a developer's laptop, and Distributed CDAP for staging and production.

-Regardless of the runtime edition, the DAP is fully functional and the code you develop never changes.
+Regardless of the runtime edition, CDAP is fully functional and the code you develop never changes.
-However, performance and scale are limited when using in-memory or local DAPs.
+However, performance and scale are limited when using in-memory or standalone CDAPs.

-In-memory Data Application Platform
+In-memory CDAP
 -----------------------------------
-The in-memory DAP allows you to easily run CDAP for use in unit tests.
+The in-memory CDAP allows you to easily run CDAP for use in unit tests.
 In this mode, the underlying Big Data infrastructure is emulated using in-memory data structures and there is no persistence.
 The CDAP Console is not available in this mode.

-Local Data Application Platform
+Standalone CDAP
 -------------------------------

-The Local DAP allows you to run the entire CDAP stack in a single Java Virtual Machine on your local machine and includes a local version of the CDAP Console.
+The Standalone CDAP allows you to run the entire CDAP stack in a single Java Virtual Machine on your local machine and includes a local version of the CDAP Console.
 The underlying Big Data infrastructure is emulated on top of your local file system.
 All data is persisted.

-The Local DAP by default binds to the localhost address, and is not available for remote access by any outside process or application outside of the local machine.
+The Standalone CDAP by default binds to the localhost address, and is not available for remote access by any outside process or application outside of the local machine.

-See the `Cask Data Application Platform Quick Start <quickstart.html>`__ and the *Cask Data Application Platform SDK* for information on how to start and manage your Local DAP.
+See the `Cask Data Application Platform Quick Start <quickstart.html>`__ and the *Cask Data Application Platform SDK* for information on how to start and manage your Standalone CDAP.

 Distributed Data Application Platform
 ------------------------------------------

-The Distributed DAP runs in fully distributed mode.
+The Distributed CDAP runs in fully distributed mode.
 In addition to the system components of the CDAP, distributed and highly available deployments of the underlying Hadoop infrastructure are included.
-Production applications should always be run on a Distributed DAP.
+Production applications should always be run on a Distributed CDAP.

-To learn more about getting your own Distributed DAP, see `Cask Products <http://cask.co/products>`__.
+To learn more about getting your own Distributed CDAP, see `Cask Products <http://cask.co/products>`__.

 .. _console: